Create Blob storage resources with the .NET client library

 Add code to complete the project

-1. Find the // CREATE A BLOB STORAGE CLIENT comment, then add the following code directly beneath the comment.
+1. Locate the // CREATE A BLOB STORAGE CLIENT comment, then add the following code directly beneath the comment.
 The BlobServiceClient acts as the primary entry point for managing containers and blobs in a storage account.
 The client uses the DefaultAzureCredential for authentication.
+Be sure to replace YOUR_ACCOUNT_NAME with the name you recorded earlier.

-// Create a credential using the storage account name and key
+// Create a credential using DefaultAzureCredential with configured options

-// Create the BlobServiceClient using the endpoint and shared key credential
+// Create the BlobServiceClient using the endpoint and DefaultAzureCredential

 string blobServiceEndpoint = $"https://{accountName}.blob.core.windows.net";